olivecai/robotarm-complexity-2025/notes/roughnotes.md

 Kantorovich Theorem

+Kantovorich Theorem can give us results on semilocal convergence.

+There are FOUR CONDITIONS on operator F and starting point x0:
+Let X, Y, be Banach spaces, C contained in X, F: C-->Y a continuous function cont differentiable on int(C).

+K1: for x0 in X, there exists inv([F'(x0)]) in the set of bounded linear operators L(Y,X) st the operator norm of this inverse jacobian is <= some constant BETA
+K2: the operator norm of the inverse jacobian of F at (x0) @ F(x0) is <= some constant ETA
+K3: There exists a constant Lipschitz >=0 st the operator norm of [F'(x)-F'(y)] is <= L*[norm of x-y] for any x,y, in the subset C in the Banach space X
+K4: h = Lipschitz * BETA * ETA <= 1/2 and B(x0,R) st R = ETA * [2*(1-a0)]/[2-3a0], where if a0 is >0 but <1/2, then the Newton sequence has R-order of convergence of at least two, while if a0==1/2, the seuqence has at least 1-order of convergence,

+If K4 is valid, then we have guarenteed that:
+- a solution exists
+- a solution is unique
+- we know some bound on the rate of convergence to this solution

+The first two conditions are on starting point x0.
+The third is on operator F.
+The fourth combines the first three.

+So, some takeaways:
+K1 tells us that the inverse Jacobian of the starting position must exist (aka J is nonsingular).
+So, if we are initialized (or wind up in) a singular position, the first priority is to get out of that singular position.
+K2 tells us how near we are to a solution already: this is, after all, the size of the first step!
+And remember that F(x0) is the error function that should == 0.
+The higher b is, the farther we are from the solution.
+K3 tells us we need Lipschitz continuity of the Jacobian: the Jacobian change must be bounded by some LINEAR constant.
+The higher L is, the more unpredictable and nonlinear our function likely is.
+This tells us how predictable the region is.
+    Papers that focus on the domains of parameters and increasing that region focus on tuning the Lipschitz constant, which is something we should focus on.
+K4 is THE condition and is called the Kantorovich condition!
+It simply tells us whether or not we have guaranteed convergence.

+Here is some information we need to gather:

+- Error function that maps DOF variables into a 3D task space (However, we will have to work in the 2D task space eventually): F(t1,t2,...tDOF): R^DOF -> R^3
+    We can easily grab this from the Denavit Hartenberg Parameters Matrix third column (the translation vector) Needs the forward kinematics/ DH parameters.
+EASY
+- The global lipschitz constant L.
+    This may be quite difficult to obtain over a large joint space.
+This is a bit of a problem in and of itself.
+L = sup((operator norm of F'(x)-F'(y))/(operator norm of (x-y))
+    It is potentially a little silly that we scrapped the other 'compute/calibrate beforehand' ideas but must go ahead with this, so we should see if there is a way to predict (or if there exists a general lower bound we can find) for this Lipschitz constant.
+    Hmmmm...
+I also wonder if it is possible to get the Lipschitz constant locally, if that'll do?
+    Needs the Jacobian of the error function.
+HARD
+- The constant b, st the operator norm of [F'(x0)^(-1) @ F(x0)] is <= b.
+    This should be easy to attain, since we simply need to: compute the central differences, invert, and mat mult by the curr error fn. b= the constant obtained from this Newton step calculation :-)
+    Needs x0 and the Error Function F. EASY

+So, we can gather that, since we need the GLOBAL lipschitz constant, that this is a very conservative, safe lower bound.
+This tells us though, that for function landscapes with very high Lipschitz values, the radius of convergence may end up being far too conservative!

+So, there is certainly a lot of value in deciding not to even go NEAR singular positions, since it will likely enlargen the radius of convergence.
+HYPOTHESIS 1

+We should get started with coding the first three values:
+- Error Function F
+- Lipschitz constant L
+- Initial error constant b

 1. Find the Lipschitz constant
 2. Are the first 3 K conditions upheld?
 3. Find a way to make the 4th condition true, and then calculate the n-d ball of convergence.